uinix-js/uinix-theme/readme.md

 }
 ```

-And an example method `props`, which returns the value based on the property path of an object, we expect the following:
+And an example method [`props`][props] which returns the value based on the property path of an object, we expect the following:

 ```js
 props('scale')(definition); // definition.scale